ruchitapatil07/Rearc_data/README.md

 #  Population Data  Pipeline

 This project automates the ingestion, storage, and analysis of public data from the U.S. Bureau of Labor Statistics (BLS) and DataUSA API.
-It leverages AWS services and PySpark within AWS Glue to deliver a production-ready ETL pipeline.
+It leverages AWS services and PySpark within AWS Glue to deliver ETL pipeline.

 ---